 I used our old entryway table as the cake table.
 I probably could’ve flanked the cake with pair of vehicles to fill that space, so learn from my mistake.

-However, I made an ‘Owen’ banner from the party pack to beef up the cake table decor.
+However, I made an ‘Owen’ banner from the transportation birthday party pack to beef up the cake table decor.

 Owen’s birthday cake turned out really well.
 He LOVED it.
 I used a few different cakes I spotted throughout blogland as the inspiration and the baker executed it perfectly.